okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/asa/teams/index.md

 ---
-title: Introduction to Teams
+title: Teams
 category: asa
 ---

 # Teams API

-## Getting Started
+## Get started

-This article covers API endpoints related to the team resource
+This article covers API endpoints related to the Team resource

 Explore the Teams API: [![Run in Postman](https://run.pstmn.io/button.svg)](https://example.com).

 ## Teams Operations

 The Teams API has the following operations:
 * [Fetch settings for a team](#fetch-settings-for-a-team)